chichilalescu/bfps/README.rst

-Big Field and Particle Simulator
+Big Fluid and Particle Simulator
 ================================

 At the moment, this code is meant to run pseudospectral DNS of